ecr05/MSM_HOCR/README.md

 Ishikawa, Hiroshi.
 "Higher-order clique reduction without auxiliary variables."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2014.

 N. Komodakis and G. Tziritas "Approximate Labeling via Graph-Cuts Based on Linear Programming".
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 2007.

-N. Komodakis, G. Tziritas and N. Paragios, "Performance vs Computational Efficiency for Optimizing Single and Dynamic MRFs: Setting the State of the Art with Primal Dual Strategies".
-Computer Vision and Image Understanding, 2008 (Special Issue on Discrete Optimization in Computer Vision).

 Glocker, Ben, et al. "Triangleflow: Optical flow with triangulation-based higher-order likelihoods."
 European Conference on Computer Vision.
 Springer Berlin Heidelberg, 2010.